Beverley Bagg (PACT Ballet Company, Ballet BC, Alberta Ballet)

 Sophia Curalli (AISTD Imperial Ballet & Modern Teaching Associate; ARAD)

-Sophia Curalli began her training in ISTD Ballet and Modern at Pro Arte at age seven.
+Ms. Curalli began her training in ISTD Ballet and Modern at Pro Arte at age seven.
 She went on to complete RAD Advanced 2 Ballet, ISTD Advanced 2 Ballet and ISTD Advanced 2 Modern as well as her Associate Teachers qualification in both ballet and modern.
 She was a member of Pro Arte’s CatchingART Aspirant Company in 2013 and 2014.
-Music is a passion for Sophia.
+Music is a passion for Ms. Curalli.
 She uses her voice as a solo vocalist at her church and also appears singing jazz standards in restaurants around Vancouver.
 Piano is her instrument of choice and she has completed her grade 10 RCM piano examination.
-During her grade 12 year, Sophia became more involved in Musical Theatre endeavours in the lower mainland.
-She appeared in Theatre Under the Star’s ‘Hairspray’ last summer and has performed in many cabaret style events since then.
-Not only has she performed, she has directed and choreographed ‘Cabaret for a Cure’, a fundraising show for the cancer ward at BC Children’s Hospital.
-Sophia continues to study as a scholarship student at Simon Fraser University.
+Ms. Curalli appeared in Theatre Under the Star’s “Hairspray” in 2015 and “Mary Poppins” 2017.
+Not only has Ms. Curalli performed, she has directed and choreographed ‘Cabaret for a Cure’, a fundraising show for the cancer ward at BC Children’s Hospital.
+She continues to study as a scholarship student at Simon Fraser University.
 Ideally, she would like to use her business studies to work on the “other side of the desk” in a fine arts environment!
-Being a teacher is something that Sophia has aspired to ever since she was a young girl and she is thrilled to be given the opportunity to work with children as they discover the beauty of dance!
+Being a teacher is something that Ms. Curalli has aspired to ever since she was a young girl and she is thrilled to be given the opportunity to work with children as they discover the beauty of dance!

 Pro Arte on-site Physiotherapist